mikl-shortcuts/Pollinations-PR-Reviewer/README.md

 ### 1. Get a Pollinations API key

-Go to [enter.pollinations.ai](https://enter.pollinations.ai) and create an API key.
+Go to [Pollinations Dashboard](https://enter.pollinations.ai) or [Pollinations CLI](https://github.com/pollinations/pollinations/tree/main/packages/polli-cli) and create an API key.

 ### 2. Add the key to your repo secrets